Consumer Law - Self-Help Resources

 This tool from the Pennsylvania Department of Human Services allows you to see the amount of Low Income Home Energy Assistance Program (LIHEAP) benefits you are eligible to receive.
 Select the county where you live and the type of fuel you use to heat your home or a type you to use for additional heat.
 The benefit table for your county and the type of fuel you use is displayed listing the LIHEAP benefit amount for your yearly income range and household size.

-PennDOT Driver and Vehicle Services
+PennDOT Online Driver and Vehicle Services

-Links to online services available from the Pennsylvania Department of Transportation
+Links to online services available from the Pennsylvania Department of Transportation.

 Pennsylvania Public Utility Commission - Formal Complaint Process

 Information from the Pennsylvania Public Utility Commission regarding it's formal complaint process.
 The formal complaint process involves a legal proceeding where you and the utility must present facts on issues raised in your complaint to a PUC administrative law judge.
 The process can take six months or more until a complaint is adjudicated.
 Individuals or companies may file formal complaints.
 Individuals are not required to have a lawyer to file a formal complaint.
 However, companies must be represented by an attorney.
+If you do not want to enter into a legal proceeding with a formal complaint, another option is to submit an informal complaint.
+This involves filling out a simple online form and the issue is typically resolved in just 3 to 5 business days.

 Pennsylvania Public Utility Commission - Informal Complaints